Tumne/star-trakker/README.md

 With the limited amount of time I had between job searching and other activities, I’m pleased with the outcome.
 I quickly made sure the application worked in a few component files, coding most of the logic within the components themselves (api calls, useState, useEffect, prop drilling).
 Well aware to later optimize and refactor.

-Next I styled the app paying great attention to the aesthetics design and overall usability.
+Next I styled the app with great thought to design and overall usability.

-Afterwards, I decided to move most of the state logic into a redux architecture; refactoring components down.
+Then I decided to move most of the state logic into a redux architecture; all the while refactoring components down.
 As opposed to using standard react-redux, connect, mapStateToProps and such, I implemented redux utilizing [Redux Toolkit](https://redux-toolkit.js.org/).
 Doing so proved effective as I was able to clean up the components and simplify the codebase using react-redux hooks.

 I developed a crafty solution to cache and replace node states upon empty searches, therefore eliminated unnecessary api calls.
 Creating a unique `nodeId` (parent id’s separated by dots) became useful in selecting the correct connection within the node tree.
 The unique `nodeId` could also be used to recursively insert selected connections and traverse node connections inside of the `connection.js` component.

-Highlighting content using nifty regex expressions that ignore any html tags while searching.
+Highlighting content using a nifty regex expressions that ignores any html tags while still allowing multi-search functionality.
 DOMpurify library to sanitize the innerHtml was key to prevent xss attacks.
 Furthermore, I took the liberty of removing any empty string literals text from being displayed.

 ## Further implementation:

 Overall the app is highly functional but could be expanded for better usability.
 For example, the user might want the list to stay open upon click (similar to vsCode file-folder structure).
 Or be able to change the variables in a dropdown UI, saving changes to the backend.
 The search endpoint also searches the titles, if this was a real app, I’d also highlight text in the node list.
-For larger datasets, I’d consider paginating the data in and better caching within global state (redux or even content-api).
+For larger datasets, I’d consider paginating the data in and better caching within global state.

 Other aspects of the code would need attention too;